Multiracial Congregations May Not Bridge Racial Divide

 A one-way movement

 The number of multiracial churches has actually been growing in the United States.
-A recently completed survey of congregations by Michael Emerson, now at the University of Illinois at Chicago, and Kevin Dougherty of Baylor University found that the share of churches defined as "multiracial," with at least one out of five members from a minority background, grew from six percent in 1998 to 16 percent in 2019.
+A recently completed survey of congregations by Michael Emerson, now at the University of Illinois at Chicago, Kevin Dougherty of Baylor University and Mark Chaves of Duke University found that the share of churches defined as "multiracial," with at least one out of five members from a minority background, grew from 6% in 1998 to 16% in 2019.

 During that time, however, those multiracial churches did not themselves become significantly more diverse.
-The African American membership share in these churches grew only slightly, from 16 to 21 percent and actually declined between 2012 and 2019.
-The white membership share in multiracial churches from 1998 to 2019 remained nearly unchanged at about 50 percent.
+The African American membership share in these churches grew only slightly, from 16% to 21%, and actually declined between 2012 and 2019.
+The white membership share in multiracial churches from 1998 to 2019 remained nearly unchanged at about 50%.

 Loading...